 Additional cardholders.
 If you want to share your Citi Rewards credit card account with someone, you can request an additional cardholder.
 With two people spending on the same account, you could earn even more points.

 Complimentary insurance.
-The Citi Platinum, Signature and Prestige credit cards all offer a range of complimentary insurance covers, including travel insurance and purchase insurance.
+The Citi Rewards, Premier and Prestige credit cards all offer a range of complimentary insurance covers, including travel insurance and purchase insurance.
 If you use these extras, they could help balance out the card’s annual fee and any other costs (such as interest charges).

 Other extras.
 Depending on the Citi Rewards card you choose, you could enjoy complimentary airport lounge access, complimentary flights and free hotel stays.
 Just remember to check the terms and conditions for individual benefits so that you know what you need to do to enjoy them.